lengyijun/map_of_the_premier_league/README.md

 #### Introduction
-From 1992 to this season, the Premier League teams and their home courts are mapped.
+From 1992 to this season, the Premier League teams and their home courts are beautifully mapped.

 Click on the team icon to see the data of the Champions League, Europa League, Champions Cup, Premier League, FA Cup, Club World Cup.